Disability Insurance Elimination Period

 When calculating your monthly expenses, consider every single financial obligation.
 Emergency funds need to cover more than your mortgage, utilities, health insurance, and car payments.

-Don’t forget about things such as student loan repayments, real estate taxes, and credit card debt or any other debts.
+Don’t forget about things such as student loan repayments, real estate taxes, credit card debt, or any other debts.
 College tuition for children, insurance premiums, food, and any other expenses you have on a regular basis should all be taken into account.

 2. Sell stocks